ekoka/vino/README.md

+# Vino: a data validation library

+### In Vino Veritas (In wine lies the truth)

-**Vino** (pronounced vee-noh) is a Python data validation library that aims to be quick to learn, intuitive to use, while also providing enough flexibility to cover a wide range of validation scenarios.
+**Vino** (pronounced vee-noh) is a Python data validation engine that aims to be quick to learn, intuitive to use, while also providing enough flexibility to cover a wide range of validation scenarios.
 It was designed to work mainly with data that is transported and structured in the main JSON data types, namely `Number`, `String`, `Boolean`, `Array`, `Object`, and `null`, once they've been converted to their Python equivalent: `int` or `float`, `string`, `boolean`, `list`, `dict`, and `None`.
+Vino is versatile, you can use it as a library to directly handle validations in your application, or it can become the engine that powers your own validation library that provides a layer of abstraction in the form of an alternative declarative syntax.

 ### The rational behind Vino:

 Python is blessed with a plethora of high quality libraries to solve all kinds of problems and validation is no exception.
-For some reason however I've still found it tedious to do this crucial task in my applications with existing libraries.
-I want them to take my data and just return what I need to shoot in the database.
-I don't want to deal with some additional steps in between.

-    valid_data = user_schema.validate(user_form.data)
-    valid_data.pop('confirm_password', None) # no no no
-    user.query.insert(valid_data)

-#### In Vino Veritas (In wine lies the truth)

-Let's show some code first and then discuss it later.
+For one reason or another, however, I've never been completely satisfied with what existing libraries allow me to do in my applications.
+I've sometimes wanted a level of control over the validation steps that I've never found.
+Then one day I sat and I started creating Vino.

     #TODO quick example should go here

-To give an simple and abstract overview of Vino, the typical schema is made up of 2 types of constructs: contexts and instructions, arranged together to guide validation in a sequence.
+To give a simplified and very abstract overview of the concepts behind a Vino schema, it will typically be made up of 2 types of constructs: contexts and instructions, arranged together to guide validation in a precise sequence.

     schema = ctx(
         ctx(instruction, instruction, instruction),